PyConPL/Book/2016/presentations/splash/text.md

 # Finding a business model for Open Source Applications - case study of Splash

-[Splash](http://splash.readthedocs.io/en/stable/) is an open source scriptable headless browser with HTTP API, written in Python 3 with Twisted `&` PyQt.
+Splash [1] is an open source scriptable headless browser with HTTP API, written in Python 3 with Twisted `&` PyQt.
 I’d like to present the project and discuss a couple of social and technical phenomena that I noticed while taking part in the development of this application.
 I’d like to discuss how the application is structured, what libraries we used and